 Daewoo E&C secured a contract worth USD 455 million to handle the process area at the Afungi liquefaction complex, as part of the Mozambique LNG project.
 The agreement encompasses the construction of steel structures, mechanical components, piping systems, and electronic instrumentation.
 Owing to poor security and force majeure conditions, the construction was halted before it could even commence, and the employees were evacuated.
 As of July 2023, the overall completion of construction progress stands at 2.9%.
-Daewoo E&C is currently in talks with the project's EPC contractors to recommence ix.
-Hullside is the body of an FLNG vessel, which contains the LNG storage tanks.
+Daewoo E&C is currently in talks with the project's EPC contractors to recommence construction activities.